 At Promotional Drink Coasters we are a husband and wife team.
 But we are so much more than that.
 Not just a husband and wife.
-We are a father, a mother, a brother, a sister, an uncle, an aunt, a cousin, a friend, a work colleague.
-We are only two people but are connected to many by a thread.
-The thread of LIFE.
+A father, mother, brother, sister, an uncle, aunt, a cousin, friend, work colleague.
+Only two people but we are connected to many by a thread.
 If you are still reading this – WHAT IS YOUR THREAD?

 We have three beautiful children who have grown into three strong young men.
 I want them to know it is ok to speak up and seek help when they are at their most vulnerable.
 It takes courage and makes you a stronger person.

 Remember, cancer is an ugly monster.
 It has no boundaries and no prejudices.
 We are all in this together.
 We need the attitude and mind set of a warrior to beat it.
 We can all be warriors and remember it takes ballz to talk about it!